-The Good Companies, Good Jobs Initiative operates at the intersection of people and profit.
+The Good Companies, Good Jobs Initiative at MIT Sloan operates at the intersection of people and profit.
 We concentrate on the crucial role of business in the simultaneous production of economic and social value, and we seek to discover, demonstrate, and disseminate business practices that both measurably improve the quality of work and enhance long-term business value.

 HISTORY OF THE INITIATIVE